 How do you keep records and how can I access them?

 We keep all our records in a secure cloud-based server.
 All records can be emailed to an email address provided by you.
-Of course, you can also request a hard copy of your records directly from us.

 How far can you travel to see a patient?